-The gray whale is a cetacean that can reach 20 tons in weight and 15 meters in length, making a 10,000 km marathon, alone or in groups, from the icy waters of the north to the warm waters of the lagoons of Baja California.
+The gray whale is a cetacean that can reach 20 tons in weight and 15 meters in length, making a 10,000 km marathon, alone or in groups, from the icy north to the warm waters of the lagoons of Baja California.

-It operated as a gambling house until 1935, when that activity was prohibited in Mexico and used to receive great national and international celebrities, such as Dolores del Rio, Rita Hayworth, Lucille Ball, and Bing Crosby.
+It was a gambling house until 1935, when that activity was prohibited in Mexico and used to receive great national and international celebrities, such as Dolores del Rio, Rita Hayworth, Lucille Ball, and Bing Crosby.

 The beautiful building of Moorish architecture hosts events, workshops, and cultural groups in dance, ballet, theater, literature, painting, drawing, and sculpture.

-Tour the museums and galleries in the city
+8. Tour the museums and galleries in Ensenada

 The History Museum is located inside the Riviera Cultural Center and was developed by the Archeology Department of the Autonomous University of Baja California.